 Why do some people get motion sickness and others don’t?

 Other research has found that the sensitivity may be acquired, or eliminated, as the case may be.
-For example, babies and children often grown out of car sickness.
-And Murray Grossan, MD, of the Grossan Sinus and Health Institute in Los Angeles, CA, points out that while Chinese natives tend to get train sick, Chinese-Americans tend not to; he explains that in China, there is less opportunity to acclimate to the sensations that cause motion sickness than there is in the United States.
-He also points out that ice skaters are less likely to experience car sickness.
-What all these theories have in common is dissonance, between what the body is used to and what it’s experiencing.
-Try these 7 tricks for beating motion sickness if you frequently find yourself having it.
+For example, babies and children often grow out of car sickness.
+And Murray Grossan, MD, of the Grossan Sinus and Health Institute in Los Angeles, points out that ice skaters are less likely to experience car sickness.
+What all these theories have in common is dissonance, or the disconnect between what the body is used to and what it’s experiencing.
+You can try these tricks for beating motion sickness if you frequently find yourself having it.

 According to the American Academy of Family Physicians, the reason some individuals feel dizzy or nauseous from reading while riding in a car or bus is because you’re experience an imbalance between what you see and feel.
 You’re focusing on something that is not moving (your book) while in an object that is moving, which can confuse your brain and make you feel sick.

 Dr. Hain says that drivers have an advantage over passengers because they can anticipate what is coming next—they see the stop light; the cars in front of them.
 They know when they are pushing on the brake and when to brace for a turn.
 “Anticipation substitutes for sensory experience and prevents motion sickness.
 Drivers have a far more accurate ‘internal estimate’ than passengers; making them less dependent on external senses, and also less motion sick.”